ONDC-Official/verification-logs/logs/Channelier/Updated_Flows_V1/log_report.md

 - address.building should be more than 3 chars

 **/on_init**
--  must have required property 'provider_location'
 - /billing/address must have required property 'building'
 - City code mismatch in search & on_init
 - context/timestamp difference between /on_init and /init should be smaller than 5 sec
-- provider_location object is missing in /on_init
-- Discrepancies between the quote object in /on_select and /on_init

 **/confirm**
 - /message/order/billing/address must have required property 'building'